freeCodeCamp/guide/src/pages/javascript/numbers/index.md

 bar; // 47
 ```

-Very large or very small `number`s can be written as:
+Very large or very small `numbers` can be written as:

 ```javascript
 var foo = 47e8; // 4700000000